 A cleft lip and palate treatment

-Cleft lip and cleft palate are birth defects that occur when a baby’s lip or mouth do not form properly during pregnancy.
+Cleft lip and cleft palate are craniofacial abnormalities that occur when a baby’s lip or mouth do not form properly during pregnancy.
 Clefts, especially cleft lip with or without cleft palate, are diagnosed during the 16th week of pregnancy by a routine ultrasound.
 In the United States approximately one in every 700 babies will be born with cleft lip and/or cleft palate.
 Several factors contribute to the possibility of being born with cleft lip and/or cleft palate.
 Genetics and environmental factors as well drug use, vitamin deficiencies and smoking during pregnancy also contribute.